aws-samples/s3booster-snowball/README.md

 - success-{date}.log: success message will be logged here
 - filelist-{date}.log: all files which are archived will be logged here

+## File Path
+If you want to change objecs path which are extracted, you can specify *prefix_root*.

+If you want to change tarfile's path on S3, you can specify *target_file_prefix*
 ## Caveat
 ### metadata, snowball-auto-extract
 --no_extract = 'no': if you are moving data to Snowball Edge, "--no_extract 'yes'" should be used.